pieces of salmon on a cedar plank

 • Sprinkle the thyme leaves over the salmon (leaving some for the nectarines and for the garnish), and press to adhere.

-• Put the plank on the grill directly over the flames.
-Cover the grill and allow the plank to heat until starting to just smoke, about 2 minutes.
+• Put the planks on the grill directly over the flames.
+Cover the grill and allow the planks to heat until starting to just smoke, about 2 minutes.
 Turn and repeat on the other side.

 • Add the fish skin side down to the plank.